ddttom/doc2web/docs/architecture.md

 ## 13. Recent Fixes and Improvements

-The application has been enhanced with several critical fixes:

-1. **HTML Generator (lib/html/html-generator.js)**
+### 13.1 HTML Generator Improvements

 - Fixed content loss during DOM manipulation
 - Added comprehensive error handling and logging
 - Improved content preservation during processing
 - Enhanced validation at each processing step
 - Implemented better fallback mechanisms
 - Fixed JSDOM serialization issues

-2. **Main Application (doc2web.js)**
+### 13.2 Main Application Enhancements

 - Enhanced input file validation
 - Improved error reporting with actionable messages
 - Added better logging to help identify issues
 - Implemented performance timing and summary statistics

-3. **Accessibility Processor (lib/accessibility/wcag-processor.js)**
+### 13.3 Accessibility Processor Fixes

 - Implemented safer DOM manipulation that preserves content
 - Fixed the ARIA landmarks functionality
 - Enhanced keyboard navigation features
 - Added better error handling for accessibility enhancements

-4. **Debug Script (debug-test.js)**
+### 13.4 Debug Script Additions

 - Added comprehensive testing tool for diagnosing issues
 - Implemented component-level testing
 - Added detailed diagnostic output
 - Created test file generation for inspection

+### 13.5 Enhanced TOC and Paragraph Numbering (v1.2.2)

+The v1.2.2 release includes significant improvements to TOC formatting and paragraph numbering:

+1. **TOC Formatting Enhancements**:
+   - Implemented a flex-based layout for TOC entries that ensures proper alignment of text, dots, and page numbers
+   - Created leader dots using CSS background-image with radial gradients for precise control over appearance
+   - Applied right-alignment to page numbers for professional document appearance
+   - Fixed the "ragged" or multi-column appearance of the TOC by explicitly setting column-count: 1
+   - Enhanced the display properties to ensure proper vertical stacking of TOC entries

+2. **Paragraph Numbering Improvements**:
+   - Implemented CSS ::before pseudo-elements for displaying paragraph numbers
+   - Used data attributes to track numbering context without modifying document content
+   - Applied absolute positioning for precise placement of numbering elements
+   - Enhanced the CSS counter implementation to properly handle all numbering formats
+   - Fixed issues with missing or "zero" numbering in the body content
+   - Improved the hierarchical numbering string construction

+3. **Implementation Details**:
+   - **Flex-based TOC Layout**:
+     - Each TOC entry is a flex container with `display: flex`
+     - Text content has `flex-grow: 0` to maintain its natural size
+     - Dots section has `flex-grow: 1` to fill available space
+     - Page numbers have `flex-grow: 0` with `text-align: right`
+     - Leader dots are created using CSS `background-image` with a radial gradient pattern

+   - **CSS ::before Implementation for Numbering**:
+     - Numbered elements receive `data-numbering-id`, `data-numbering-level`, and `data-format` attributes
+     - Parent elements have `position: relative` for proper positioning context
+     - The `::before` pseudo-element uses `position: absolute` with precise left positioning
+     - Width is explicitly set to ensure proper text flow
+     - Content is generated using CSS counters that match DOCX numbering definitions

+   - **Counter Reset Strategy**:
+     - Counter reset is applied at appropriate levels to maintain hierarchical structure
+     - Each level properly increments its own counter
+     - Hierarchical numbering strings are constructed using the appropriate format
+     - Level-specific styling ensures visual consistency with the original document

+These enhancements ensure that the generated HTML closely resembles the original DOCX document's appearance, providing end users with a more accurate and professional representation of their content.
+The implementation is completely generic and content-agnostic, working with any document regardless of language or domain.

 ## 14. Conclusion